-From Preschool to Kindergarten
+Preschool & Kindergarten

-When they hit the store with their hard-earned money, that’s when they learn the real value of a dollar.
-They read price tags, practice their math, and make choices.
-This allows them to save and tap into delayed gratification or get creative about how they spend their funds.
-Either way, it’s a win-win!
+Most preschoolers grasp the concept of exchanging money for goods.
+When they hit the store with their hard-earned cash, show them how to read price tags, practice their math and make independent choices.
+This allows them to exercise delayed gratification or get creative about how they spend their funds.

-Elementary Through Middle School
+Elementary & Middle School

-Before you know it, your child will use their creativity to think of new ways to make extra money.
-Dog walking, bake sales, and can recycling are only a few ways for your child to start building their nest egg.
-Plus, they create a great family bonding experience and teach children valuable business skills.
+Before you know it, your child will use their creativity to think of new ways to make extra money, like dog walking, bake sales and babysitting.
+Adding another source of income is a great way to start conversations about cash flow, investments and entrepreneurship.

 High School and Beyond

+The key to continuing your child’s financial education into high school is resisting the impulse to hand over spending money.
+In other words, leave them wanting more.
 Chances are your child will blow through their money once or twice.
-They’ll give into the temptation of a cool new gadget or a trendy outfit – as we all have at some point.
-But experience is the best teacher and when your teen finds themselves cashless, they’ll learn their lesson.
+They’ll give in to the temptation of a cool new gadget or a trendy outfit as we all have at some point.
+But experience is the best teacher, and when your teen finds themselves cashless, they’ll learn their lesson.

 Even young adults appreciate a financial plan.
 With few financial responsibilities and endless fun ways to splurge, the teen years are prime time to double down on goal setting.
 Be sure to help them open a checking account with debit card, and once they’re old enough to start earning money outside the house, they can really start building their savings and even consider an investment account.